Vulnerability Disclosure Policy (VDP)

 - Your contact information, including your PGP key should you desire encrypted replies.

 You can responsibly disclose potential security vulnerabilities to the TNC Security Team by emailing email@example.com with details.
 At our discretion, we may offer Signal/etc.

 Our PGP key is available on request by emailing our Security Team before submitting your report through to them.
 Please note that it’s rolled so should be considered single-use.

 6. What happens once I’ve made the report?

 Once you have reported a potential security vulnerability to our Security Team, they will contact you within 72 business hours with our initial response.

 From there, we will keep you informed on our progress towards addressing the potential security vulnerability and will also notify you when the matter has been addressed.

 We ask that you maintain confidentiality & do not make your research public until we have completed our investigation and, if necessary, remediated or mitigated the potential issue.

 Our websites and services are not intended for, or designed to attract, individuals under the age of 18.
 Due to the (USA) Children’s Online Privacy Protection Act (COPPA) as endorsed by the Australian Institute of Family Studies (AIFS), we cannot accept submissions from children under the age of 13.

-The decision to pay a reward is entirely at our discretion.
 You must not violate any law.
 You are responsible for any tax implications or additional restrictions depending on your country and local law.
+We don’t pay bounties/rewards for vulnerabilities raised.
 We reserve the right to cancel this program/policy at any time at our sole discretion.